mihai8804858/XCStringsLocalizer/QUICKSTART.md

 ## What It Does

+1. ✅ Auto-discovers `.xcstrings` files in your project (or uses specified files)
-1. ✅ Reads your `.xcstrings` file
+2. ✅ Reads target languages from your Xcode project's `knownRegions`
-2. ✅ Identifies untranslated strings
+3. ✅ Identifies untranslated strings
-3. ✅ Translates using OpenAI
+4. ✅ Translates using OpenAI in efficient batches
-4. ✅ Respects `shouldTranslate: false`
+5. ✅ Respects `shouldTranslate: false` flags
-5. ✅ Uses comments for context
+6. ✅ Uses comments for context
-6. ✅ Preserves placeholders
+7. ✅ Preserves placeholders (%@, %d, etc.)
-7. ✅ Saves back to file
+8. ✅ Saves translations back to file(s)

 ## Next Steps